MEDomics-UdeS/predict-immunotherapy-response/README.md

 You can also add arguments manually, which are the same as classification problem.
 But there are 2 differences :
 - you can choose `architecture` arguments between `cox` (default), `gcn` and `gat`.
-- you can add a quantile used as threshold between low risk and high risk patients, called `quantile`, which must be between 0 and 1 (default : 0.5).
+- the `threshold` arguments represents the **quantile** used as threshold between low risk and high risk patients. you can add a quantile used as threshold between low risk and high risk patients.
+Must be between 0 and 1 (default : 0.5).
 Greater the quantile is, less patients are associated to high risk class.

 For the **Cox Model**, an example of running is the following :

 ```
-python3 main-survival-analysis.py --sigmut comb --architecture cox --n_features 5 --n_epochs 150 --lr 0.005 --reg 0.005 --quantile 0.8
+python3 main-survival-analysis.py --sigmut comb --architecture cox --n_features 5 --n_epochs 150 --lr 0.005 --reg 0.005 --threshold 0.8
 ```

 For the **Graph Neural Network Cox Model**, an example of running is the following :

 ```
-python3 main-survival-analysis.py --sigmut no-sigmut --architecture gcn --n_features 6 --n_epochs 100 --lr 0.005 --reg 0.005 --max_neighbors 2 --quantile 0.8
+python3 main-survival-analysis.py --sigmut no-sigmut --architecture gcn --n_features 6 --n_epochs 100 --lr 0.005 --reg 0.005 --max_neighbors 2 --threshold 0.8
 ```

 #### Jupyter notebooks examples